 Alejandra Bolanos is a

-sophomore with a major in Biology, a concentration in Molecular Cell
+junior with a major in Biology, a concentration in Molecular Cell

 Physiology, and a minor in Chemistry.
 Her career goal is to earn a MD/PhD in

 medicine and to specialize in dermatology.
 She wants to provide healthcare

 services to underprivileged families, not only here in the United States, but